pmeulen/ansible-tools/README.md

 changed.
 To create encrypted secrets you can delete the exiting ons and rerun the script, or you can encrypt them manually using the _encrypt-file.sh_ script.

-E.g to output the encypted contents of "environments/password/some_password":
+E.g to output the encrypted contents of "environments/password/some_password":

 `$ ./scripts/encrypt-file.sh environment/vm/ansible-keystore -f environments/password/some_password`